OSS-Java-Seminar-2024/Notes/README.md

 ### Guests 👥

-- work with a Guest Layout Template (GLT)
+- work only with a Guest Layout Template (GLT)
 - may use all the built-in features
+- may only export to pdf
 - are limited to the duration of the session

-- deifinirati FEATURE za inicijalni model baze

 ### Users 👤

-- Šta aplikacija treba da omogući?
+- work with any predefined Layout Template
+- may create custom Layout Templates
+-

 - Ukratko o aplikaciji - sherable notes, script syntax check..

 ### Example User Story 🗣️

 > Must be formatted like so:
-> > "As user.."
+> > "As a user.."
-> > "As document creator.."
+> > "As a document creator.."

 <div align="justify">
 Svaki korisnik ima svoj račun, koji sadrži bilješke (notes) i obavijesti (notifications)